yufongg/yufongg.github.io/_posts/Writeups/HackTheBox/Linux/Traverxec/2022-09-25-Traverxec.md

 	homedirs_public         public_www
 	```
 	- `/var/nostromo/conf/.htpasswd`
-		- Basic Authentication credentials
+		>  Contains basic authentication credentials
+		{: .prompt-info }
 	- `homedirs: /home`
-		- When `homedirs` is defined, the public can access the home directory of users on the system
+		>  When `homedirs` is defined, the public can access the home directory of users on the system
-		- Proceed to `http://example.com/~<Name Of User>/` to access the home directory of the specified user
+		>  Proceed to `http://example.com/~<Name Of User>/` to access the home directory of the specified user
+		{: .prompt-info }
 	- `homedirs_public: public_www`
-		- `public_www` is a directory that exists in the user's directory
+		>  `public_www` is a directory that exists in the user's directory
-		- When `homedirs_public` is defined, the public can only access `public_www` directory, instead of the entire home directory
+		>   When `homedirs_public` is defined, the public can only access `public_www` directory, instead of the entire home directory
+		{: .prompt-info }
 	- [Source](https://www.gsp.com/cgi-bin/man.cgi?section=8&topic=NHTTPD#BASIC_AUTHENTICATION)
 4. Extract Hash in `.htpasswd`
 	```